Write a note regarding involuntary subjection of a person to Narco-analysis test, polygraph test.....latest judgments of the Supreme Court of India.

 Answer

-1. ‘Right against self-incrimination’ enumerated in Article 20(3) of the Constitution, which states that no person accused of an offense shall be compelled to be a witness against himself/herself, and
+The right against self-incrimination, protected under Article 20(3) of the Indian Constitution, states that no person accused of an offence shall be compelled to be a witness against themselves.
+This principle is further supported by Article 21, which guarantees the right to life and personal liberty, encompassing the right to privacy and protection against inhumane treatment.

 Important Mains Questions Series for Judiciary, APO & University Exams